dmcg/gilded-rose-tdd/REFACTORING.md

 - Extract extension fun DataSource.toDslContext from DSL.using(it, SQLDialect.POSTGRES)
 - Now the let can go
 - Now hikariDataSourceFor can be an extension and we have a straight through chain
-- but we have an issue with this@toHikariDataSource - .also, or back out, - try inline - things go badly wrong, fix with .also
+- but we have an issue with this@toHikariDataSource - revert and show that the for works at the beginning of a chain
 - Make dslContextFor an extension as well and look at where it is called

 ### Coupling/cohesion